gustavla/vzlog/README.rst

 Features
 --------
 * Logs rich content data, such as plots and images, to an HTML file.
-* Works with any plotting library that can save to file (e.g. matplotlib)
+* Works with any plotting library that can save to file (e.g. matplotlib).
 * Ability to explicitly set file permissions.
 This is useful if you are using this on a server with a restrictive umask, but you are plotting to a public HTML folder.
 No more clunky X redirection to do remote plotting.